 Poached halibut.
 Photo credit: stu_spivack |

-Cook halibut in simple, family style casserole dish in a classic French style "la bonne femme" with shallots, mushrooms and cheese.
+Cook halibut in a simple, family-style casserole dish in the classic French style à la bonne femme with shallots, chanterellemushrooms, and cream.

-Employ fresh fillets in a seafood stew with other complementing seafoods like clams, squids, shrimps shrimps and with vegetables, herbs and spices like onions, garlic, parsley, tomato, and white wine as delicious Italian stew (cioppino).
+Utilize fresh fillets in a seafood stew with complementary seafood such as clams, squids, and shrimps, along with vegetables, herbs, and spices like onions, garlic, parsley, tomato, and white wine for a delicious Italian stew (cioppino).

-Steaks and fillets should be braised or baked with wine or stock to avoid drying.
+Braising or baking steaks and fillets with wine or stock is recommended to avoid drying.

-Fresh raw halibut can be enjoyed in ceviche with tomato and pineapple.
-Just let its thin slices marinate in the lime juice and white tequila to help the fish firm up.
+Enjoy fresh raw halibut in ceviche with tomato and pineapple.
+Allow thin slices to marinate in lime juice and white tequila to help firm up the fish.

-Halibut's thin, transparent slices and delicate earthy flavor best suites in sashimi, and sushi.
+Halibut's thin, transparent slices and delicate earthy flavor are best suited for sashimi and sushi.

-It can also be enjoyed in chowder, mixed with vegetable like baby potatoes, sugar peas, and pea shoot tendrils.
-The halibut cooks just a few minutes in the flavorful broth.
+It can also be incorporated into chowder, mixed with vegetables such as baby potatoes, sugar peas, and pea tendrils.
+The halibut only needs a few minutes to cook in the flavorful broth.

-Mushy halibut syndrome is a non-harmful condition found in some catches of halibut fish that may exhibit large areas of abnormally translucent and flaccid flesh.
-The entire musculature of fish is of inferior meat quality, having jellylike consistency.
+Mushy halibut syndrome is a non-harmful condition found in some catches of halibut fish, characterized by large areas of abnormally translucent and flaccid flesh.
+The entire musculature of the fish exhibits inferior meat quality, resulting in a jellylike consistency.

-Although it doesn't pose any known human health concerns, halibut thus caught in the wild are discarded for their aesthetically displeasing texture.
+Although it doesn't pose any known human health concerns, halibut caught in the wild with this condition is typically discarded due to its aesthetically displeasing texture.

 The mean mercury concentration in halibut fish is 0.241 ppm.
-Accordingly, the U.S FDA final guidelines on how much fish expectant as well as breastfeeding mothers can eat, along with lists of specific options that are safe or should be avoided, places halibut in a good choice category.
-By this yardstick, they can consume 1 serving (4 ounces) of halibut per week.
+Consequently, the U.S. FDA's final guidelines on how much fish expectant and breastfeeding mothers can safely consume, along with lists of specific options that are safe or should be avoided, categorize halibut as a good choice.
+According to these guidelines, they can consume 1 serving (4 ounces) of halibut per week.
 (Medical disclaimer).

 Also read ≻≻-